 In addition, we can assist with:

-AB, a cyclist who was knocked of his bicycle at speed by a car which pulled out without looking.
+Cyclist AB, was knocked of his bicycle at speed by a car whose driver pulled out without looking.
 He sustained an incomplete spinal injury plus a subtle brain injury.
 He was able to live and function independently, with some support.
-Liability was eventually admitted 100%.
+Full liability (100%) was eventually admitted.
 The case was settled at a round table meeting without the need for court proceedings.
 He was awarded £1 million.
-We were able to secure many substantial interim payments as the case progressed to provide for rehabilitation, new car, professional support (case manager and support worker), therapies and equipment.
+We were able to secure many substantial interim payments as the case progressed to provide for rehabilitation, a new car, professional support (case manager and support worker), therapies and equipment.
 This helped AB to achieve a good outcome with a very positive outlook on life and he benefited greatly from the support we were able to offer throughout the process.

-CD, a cyclist knocked off his bicycle by a white van driver as he had right of way around a roundabout.
+Cyclist CD, was knocked off his bicycle by a van driver as he had right of way around a roundabout.
 CD had no recollection of the accident because of a blow to his head.
 The van’s insurer denied liability throughout.
-Independent witness gave unhelpful, conflicting evidence.
-However the investigating Police officer gave vital evidence which allowed liability to be established 100%.
-CD sustained a serious shoulder injury but one from which he thankfully recovered reasonably well albeit with the potential for some future deterioration which the award took account of.
-He made a good recovery and was able to live and work essentially normally.
-We were able to obtain an interim payment as the claim progressed.
+Independent witnesses gave unhelpful, conflicting evidence.
+However, the investigating police officer gave vital evidence which allowed 100%liability to be established.
+CD sustained a serious shoulder injury but one from which he thankfully recovered reasonably well albeit with the potential for some future deterioration of which the award took account.
+He made a good recovery and was able to live and work more-or-less-normally.
+We were able to obtain an interim payment as his claim progressed.
 We were able to secure an award for £75,000 without the need for court proceedings.

 EF was knocked from his bicycle as he had right of way at a roundabout.
 Liability was eventually admitted after considerable pressure was exerted on the insurance company.
 He sustained a minor head injury plus a hand injury.
-We carefully investigated if he might have future problems at work and activities around his home.
+We carefully investigated whether he might have future problems at work or with activities around his home.
 He achieved a good outcome and had no significant ongoing problems.
-We obtained an interim payment and the case was settled, before the issue of court proceedings, for £27,500.
+We obtained an interim payment and the case was settled for £27,500 before the issue of court proceedings.